 During your move, make sure you have plenty of pet food and treats, food bowls, medications, and leashes and collars with your contact information.
 Make sure to always leash your dog before opening car doors.
-Ensure Fluffy is secured inside the pet carrier.
+Ensure your cat is secured inside the pet carrier.

 If staying overnight at a hotel and leaving for dinner, placing the cat inside the carrier prior to heading out may not be a bad idea.
-The last thing you want upon re-entering your room is for frightened kitty to dash out the door in a strange town.
+The last thing you want upon re-entering your room is for your frightened kitty to dash out the door in a strange town.

 Once you arrive at your new home, try to make everything as consistent as possible with their routine at the departure residence.
 If your cat’s litter box was in the basement bathroom at the old home, start out with the basement level in the new home.
 If you fed your dog twice a day before, feed him twice a day now.
 Maybe you had your cat tower near a window earlier, give them a similar vantage point again.
 Just like children, pets thrive on routine and consistency.

 Finally, pets are an important part of our family!
 If you’re moving with children, they can be of comfort to each other during this time of transition as well.
 With a little bit of planning and preparation, the move can be a fun one!

-Natasha Harth is a military spouse and a PCSgrades “A Graded” Mortgage Loan Officer with Fairway Independent Mortgage.
-Natasha was the Armed Forces Insurance 2016 Military Spouse of the Year.
-She lives with husband, Patrick, an active duty Marine in Japan.
+Natasha Harth is a military spouse and the Armed Forces Insurance 2016 Military Spouse of the Year.
+She lives with her husband, Patrick, an active duty Marine, in Virginia.